David Bell (Irish Republican): Physical-force republican

-Fenians, who were practising Catholics, were resentful of their bishops's vocal hostility to their movement.
-But they may have regarded as unwelcome Bell's intercession: at a meeting in Dublin in May 1864, Bell opined that "men should be free to follow what forms of religion they pleased; ... free unmolested, even if they believed in no religion at all".
-Such liberality appeared only to confirm the charge that Fenianism actually encouraged infidlity.

-In the summer of 1865 Bell was on the executive council of the IRB, meeting with, Rossa, James Stephens, Thomas Clarke Luby, and Charles Kickham to discuss proposal to issue bonds in the United States "to meet the emergency of an impending fight".
+Back in Dublin in the summer of 1865, Bell was on the executive council of the IRB, meeting with, Rossa, James Stephens, Thomas Clarke Luby, and Charles Kickham to discuss proposal to issue bonds in the United States "to meet the emergency of an impending fight".
 Deliberations were cut short in September when police raided the offices of the Irish People and there was a general round up of the Fenians in Dublin.
 Bell fled first to Paris, then to the United States.

-United States 1866-1890
+United States 1866–1890

 In support of Grant and Reconstruction

-From 1867, with Michael Scanlon, Bell began producing the Irish Republic in Chicago.
+From 1867, with Michael Scanlon and Patrick William Dunne, Bell began producing the Irish Republic in Chicago.
 Under the masthead, "A Journal of Liberty, Literature, and Social Progress", and appealing to "Irishmen of advanced opinions", the editorial stance of the weekly differed from other Irish American publications.

 Most American Fenians voted for the Democrats and welcomed the journalistic support they had been given by John Mitchel.
 Having already in Ireland defended the institution of American slavery against the abolitionism of Daniel O'Connell, the former Young Irelander had wholly identified with southern secession.
-In the Irish Republic Bell and Scanlon promoted the physical-force Fenianism, but they also supported the Radical Republican agenda for Reconstruction, black suffrage and equal rights (and, in addition, disparaged the general clericalism of rival Irish-American papers).
+In the Irish Republic, Bell, Scanlon and Dunne promoted the physical-force Fenianism, but they also supported the Radical Republican agenda for Reconstruction, black suffrage and equal rights (and, in addition, disparaged the general clericalism of rival Irish-American papers).
+They called on their readers to "Get out from the drove whose drivers are the hers of bigotry and slavery, and stand with the men upon whose banners is trace 'Universal Liberty'".

 Their position was strengthened by Republican leaders who in 1865 lionised the Irish taken prisoners in the April and June Fenian raids into Canada, and who called on the Johnson administration to recognise a lawful state of war between Ireland and England.
-Sensing the opportunity to win over Irish voters (many of whom would have served under his Union command), in 1867 Ulysses S. Grant persuaded Bell and Scanlon to move the Irish Republic to New York to help his presidential bid in that crucial state.
+Sensing the opportunity to win over Irish voters (many of whom would have served under his Union command), in 1867 Ulysses S. Grant persuaded Bell and his partners to move the Irish Republic to New York to help his presidential bid in that crucial state.